h2oai/residuals-vis/residuals/vis/tasks.md

        to replace label
 DONE + improve boxplot width when there are a small number of classes
-       --> make narrower boxes and a narrower plot overall
+       --> make narrower boxes and a narrower plot overall DONE + translate x-axis line vertically to be at 0 on y-axis DONE + style y-axis label like scatterplots on residuals vis

 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js
-+ style y-axis label like scatterplots on residuals vis
++ style x-axis label like scatterplots on residuals vis

 ? hide x-axis baseline?
 + support config for axis label placement
 + link category class dropdown to boxplots
 + support absolute px values for boxPadding in addition to boxPaddingProportion
-+ translate x-axis line vertically to be at 0 on y-axis